wanglin2/mind-map-docs/src/en/api/keyCommand.md

 > v0.2.3+

-Save the current registered shortcut data, then clear the shortcut data
+Save the current registered shortcut data, then clear the shortcut data, If there is already cached data, no processing will be done

 ### restore()